Today we will have a look at Cardano ADA; this coin has been in lots of talks.

-After funding your account head over to the Binance exchange platform and select ADA/BTC market.
+After funding your account, head over to the Binance exchange platform and select ADA/BTC market.
 On that page, you can buy ADA in exchange for your BTC.
-Currently, ADA has a price of 0.00007340 BTC on Binance.

 WHERE TO STORE CARDANO?

 Now that you have bought some ADA, it’s time to store them.
-If you don’t have a lot of ADA at the moment then I don’t recommend installing a dedicated wallet.
+If you don’t have a lot of ADA now, then I don’t recommend installing a dedicated wallet.
 You can store them on the exchange without any worries.

 Currently, Cardano has only one wallet.
 It’s a desktop wallet called Daedalus which also has support for paper wallets.

-Right now not a single hardware wallet support Cardano because of its complex structure.
-The Daedalus wallet is only available for Windows and MacOS machines at the moment.
+Right now, not a single hardware wallet supports Cardano because of its complex structure.
+The Daedalus wallet is only available for Windows and macOS machines at the moment.